Frequently asked questions (FAQs)

 • The student workbooks, which are in print and online

-• All other student and teacher content is delivered digitally via the student and teacher dashboards, which are 100% accessibility compliant.
+• All other content is delivered digitally via the Student and Teacher Dashboards, which are 100% accessibility compliant.

 • Every resource is available online, so teachers can manage in-class work, homework, and distance learning easily with print and online access.
 Having both options available ensures equity of access for all students.

 • Our technology, Oxford Digital NZ, is designed with accessibility in mind, using the Web Content Accessibility Guidelines (WCAG) 2.1.
-This includes the following for dyslexia for example:
+For example, this includes the following to assist students with dyslexia:

 • Content presentation - all digital content is presented in a sans serif font (DM sans) with appropriate character and line spacing for readability.

-• You can zoom to 200% of original text size.
+• Enhancement - you can zoom to 200% of original text size.

 If students are challenged reading any content online because of their literacy level, can they hear it being read to them?